 For the record, I haven’t visited pubmed.com myself to read through all of the various studies damning gluten, or maybe even a few that conclude that it’s not the demon child that it’s made out to be in our popular press.
 What I have done is read lots and lots of books and blogs written by people who have read the actual studies published on PubMed, and from there I have settled on my own personal gluten philosophy.

-- First, I am convinced that today’s manufacturing and processing companies do not care one ounce about the health of the American public, so I certainly will not be taking their word on what I should be eating, or not eating.
+- First, I am convinced that today’s manufacturing and processing companies place profits before and above the health of the American public, so I certainly will not be taking their word on what I should be eating, or not eating.

 - Second, I strongly believe that what we call “wheat” today is a very different plant from what used to be called “wheat” 100 years ago, and certainly very different from the wheat that was grown thousands of years ago.